cearls/timberland/README.md

 3. Run `npm install` in the theme directory.
 4. Activate the theme in Appearance > Themes.
 5. Make sure you have installed [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/)
-6. Import the ACF 'Page Builder' field group in the ACF admin.
-This will turn pages into a flexible content field page builder.

 ## Development